 - BB’s Crabback: All that hiking and swimming are sure to make you ravenous, so this one’s for satiating your hunger!
 Located in downtown St George, this is among the best places to savor authentic Grenadine cuisine.
 Feast on varied items of chicken, crab, barracuda, tuna, prawns, and more.
 And don’t forget to check out their delectable signature dish – succulent goat meat in coconut curry.

-Travel Risks for International Travellers in Grenada
+Travel Risks for International Travelers in Grenada

 Grenada is comparatively safer than most of its Caribbean counterparts.
 However, international tourists shouldn’t let down their guards while on vacation here.